Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Assembling a team that you are confident in and proud of is the number one goal of any hockey tryout.
 To achieve this, it is essential to structure your tryouts to ensure a thorough evaluation of your players.

-From selecting the proper evaluators, demonstrating drills, gathering scoring criteria and everything in between, this blog covers the necessary steps for conducting a hockey tryout.
+From selecting the proper evaluators, demonstrating drills, gathering scoring criteria, and everything in between, this blog covers the necessary steps for conducting a hockey tryout.

-Debrief evaluators
+Debrief Evaluators

 You have selected evaluators for your tryouts, and now is the time to debrief them on: